Cogswell Interchange: Demolition and redevelopment

 On September 20, 2016, the municipal government voted to hire a company to develop a plan for the interchange's removal and replacement by a more appropriate road network with the design work being carried out by WSP Group and several design consultants.

 In February 2019, council approved the 90 per cent design plan and directed city staff to proceed with a tender for the demolition and redevelopment of the site.

 As of September 2021, the tender to construct the new district was awarded.
 Demolition and subsequent construction began in 2022, and the project is expected to be complete in 2025.
 During the deconstruction, there will be approximately 16 acres of roadway removed and reverted to either built-up area or parkland.
 The total area of the site is about 98,407 m2, or approximately 9.8407 ha.

 A ceremony marking the commencement of the redevelopment project, hosted by Mayor Mike Savage, was held on 2 November 2021.

 The interchange was demolished in 2024.

+A public event was held in the new Granville Park on 17 September 2025 marking the "near completion" of the project.
+The project was substantially completed by the end of 2025, with only the construction of a water feature in Granville Park outstanding.